mozman/ezdxf/docs/source/layouts.rst

 A Layout represents and manages drawing entities, there are three different layout objects:

-- Modelspace is the common working space, containing basic drawing entities.
+- Model space is the common working space, containing basic drawing entities.
-- Paperspaces are arrangements of objects for printing and plotting, this layouts contains basic drawing entities and viewports to the model-space.
+- Paper spaces are arrangements of objects for printing and plotting, this layouts contains basic drawing entities and viewports to the model-space.
 - BlockLayout works on an associated :class:`Block`, Blocks are collections of drawing entities for reusing by block references.